Plaza de San José: Description

 The square has an irregular triangular shape and the five streets of Marquis de Riestra, Oliva, Rosalía de Castro, San José and Augusto García Besada converge here.
 It is one of the focal points of the city's first urban expansion.

 The square is paved with alternating grey and sepia-coloured tiles and is semi-pedestrian, with a single lane of traffic in the northern part that channels traffic from Marquis de Riestra Street to Augusto González Besada Street.

 The square is dominated to the north by the Café Moderno building, and to the southeast by the Pontevedra Savings Bank building.
 In the middle of the square, on a base of polished black granite, stands the Tertulia monument, created in 2006 by the sculptor César Lombera to commemorate the meetings held here by Galician intellectuals.
 Above the building of the Pontevedra Savings Bank overlooking the square is the statue of Teucer, the mythical founder of the city, also created in 2006 by the sculptor Cándido Pazos.

+The square has a total of sixteen trees: five Chinese magnolias, three Siberian crab apple trees and three red apple trees, both grafted onto native apple varieties, as well as five apple trees grafted onto Asian apple trees.